THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Sugar in chocolates can also serve as energy boosters during the trek.
 It will also come in handy if you want to handover chocolates to the local kids you find in your path during the hike.

-Personal favourites for the trek – Dairy Milk, Galaxy Smooth Milk, Snickers, Mars
+Personal favorites for the trek – Dairy Milk, Galaxy Smooth Milk, Snickers, Mars

-Books have always been a good companion while travelling for me and I always carry one with me whether I find time to read it or not.
-Here are a few classic travel books that you might like!
+Books have always been a good companion while traveling for me and I always carry one with me whether I find time to read it or not.
+Here are a few classic travel books that you might like to read!

 Things to rent from the trekking agencies